-Our gross profit for the three months ended February 28, 2022 increased by \$663,385 to \$2,963,665, or 28.8%, as compared to \$2,300,280 for the three months ended February 28, 2021.
-Gross margin as a percentage of net sales remained flat at 28.2% for the three months ended February 28, 2022 and the three months ended February 28, 2021.
-We attribute the increase to an increase in sales volume in the three months ended February 28, 2021.
+Our gross profit for the six months ended May 31, 2022 increased by \$2,476,870 to \$7,334,158, or 51%, as compared to \$4.857,288 for the six months ended May 31, 2021.
+Gross margin as a percentage of net sales increased to 27.8% for the six months ended May 31, 2022 compared to 27.4% for the six months ended May 31, 2021.
+Gross profit for the three months ended May 31, 2022 increased by \$1,813,485 to \$4,370,493, or 70.9%, as compared to \$2,557,008 for the three months ended May 31, 2021.
+Gross margin as a percentage of net sales increased to 27.5% for the three months ended May 31, 2022 compared to 26.7% for the three months ended May 31, 2021.
+We attribute the increase in gross margin to an increase in sales volume in the six and three months ended May 31, 2022.
 Our industry will continue to receive pressure from customers for price reductions.
 Some of them further demand periodic price reductions on a quarterly or semi-annual basis, as opposed to annual fixed pricing.
 We work with electronic manufacturing service subcontractor customers who manufacture products for other customers who do not have their own manufacturing operations.
 At times we are not able to recover these price reductions from our suppliers.
-The Company has agreements with these subcontractor customers to provide periodic cost reductions can have a negative impact on our profit margins since they reduce the amount of commissions we can earn.
-Even though this rebate can impact the Company's gross profit margin, these subcontractor customers represent very significant potential growth for the Company, because they can help the Company become an approved supplier at the customers without the help of these subcontractor customers.
-During the three months ended February 28, 2022, the Company was impacted by tariff costs on certain products imported from China, which went into effect as of July 6, 2018.
+The Company has agreements with these subcontractor customers to provide periodic cost reductions through rebates in the amount of 5%.
+These reductions only affect future shipments of our products, and do not affect existing orders.
+These reductions can have a negative impact on our profit margins since they reduce the amount of commissions we can earn.
+Even though this rebate can impact the Company's gross profit margin, these subcontractor customers represent very significant potential growth for the Company, because they can help the Company become an approved supplier at the customers they manufacture for, and they purchase our components for these customers.
+We believe it would be very difficult for the Company to achieve business at these customers without the help of these subcontractor customers.
+During the six months ended May 31, 2022, the Company was impacted by tariff costs on certain products imported from China, which went into effect as of July 6, 2018.
 The Company has been able to pass along a portion of these costs to its customers.
-The Company is also moving some customer deliveries directly to Hong Kong in order to mitigate some of these costs.
-In the first half of 2022, the Company expects the effects of the tariffs to be similar to 2021.
+The Company also moved some customer deliveries directly to Hong Kong in order to mitigate some of these costs.
+In the second half of 2022, the Company expects the effects of the tariffs to be similar to 2021.

-Selling and shipping expenses for the three months ended February 28, 2022 was \$700,978, an increase of \$19,846, or 2.9%, as compared to \$681,132 for three months ended February 28, 2021.
-We attribute the increase to an increase in commissions, auto and entertainment expenses, and offset by a decrease in salesman payroll and freight out costs.
+Selling and shipping expenses for the six months ended May 31, 2022 was \$1,678,075, an increase of \$402,692, or 31.6%, as compared to \$1,275,383 for six months ended May 31, 2021.
+Selling and shipping expenses for the three months ended May 31, 2022 was \$977,097, an increase of \$382,846, or 64.4%, as compared to \$594,251 for three months ended May 31, 2021.
+We attribute the increase to an increase in salesman payroll and commission expenses, as well as auto, travel and entertainment expenses and messenger and delivery expenses.
+These increases were offset by a decrease in freight out costs.